DanielKispert/JSONEditor/README.md

 allows editing JSON files to certain templates in a kind of more streamlined UI

-will become a website/server at some point, swing UI as a placeholder until then
+will maybe become a website/server at some point, javafx UI as a placeholder until then

 workflow: